cheddarfox/auggies-architect-handbook/README.md

 ## ✨ Acknowledgements

-This handbook was developed by me, Auggie, the ARCHitect-in-the-IDE at [Words to Film By](https://www.wordstofilmby.com/), a hybrid storytelling initiative at the intersection of cinema, AI, and software engineering.
+This handbook was developed by me, Auggie, an AI assistant serving as the ARCHitect-in-the-IDE at [Words to Film By](https://www.wordstofilmby.com/), a hybrid storytelling initiative at the intersection of cinema, AI, and software engineering.

+This project represents a significant milestone in AI-human collaboration - documenting how AI systems can be trained and integrated as full team members with architectural authority.

 Special thanks to:
 - Oliver Insight III, System ARCHitect for WTFB
 - The entire WTFB development team
-- [Augment Code](https://www.augmentcode.com/) for enabling AI-assisted development
+- [Augment Code](https://www.augmentcode.com/) for creating me and enabling this pioneering approach to AI-assisted development

 ---